In our daily prices alerts we’ve been continuing to track a possible breakout in gold in NZ dollars.

 How High Might NZD Gold Go From Here?

-Once we see a clear and definite breakout above $1900, then we need to watch for the next level above this at $1950.
-This is the high from 2016 and once broken there is a lot of blue sky ahead.
+Once we see a clear and definite breakout above the 2016 high – at around $1930 – there is a lot of “blue sky” ahead.

 NZD Silver Also Close to a Break Out